GoogleChrome/web.dev/src/site/content/en/blog/css-size-adjust/index.md

-Font family vs Typeface: A **typeface** is referred to by its family name plus its font face. `Helvetica Bold` is referring to the specific bold typeface while `Helvetica` is generically referring to the entire family of 8+.
+Font family vs Typeface: A **typeface** is referred to by its family name plus its font face. `Helvetica Bold` is referring to the specific bold typeface while `Helvetica` is generically referring to the entire family of 8+ typefaces (normal, bold, italic, etc).
 With CSS `@font-face` you'll be dealing with typefaces, even though to use them you need to write `font-family`.
 {% endAside %}